Intranet printing and CSS

 Page width

-Various types of tables, containing first of all numbers, are usually printed from intranet.
-The need of users is to display at full data columns in table row.
+Various types of tables, containing first of all numbers, are usually printed in intranet.
+The need of users is to display as much data columns as possible.
 Because it is not possible to wrap numbers, table often exceeds the maximum width of printed page.
-In such a case recommended liquid design do not help.

 When printing at scale mode 100% (only one mode possible in IE6) and default margin setting, maximum printable page width is about 630 pixels for A4, and 650 pixels for Letter paper size.
 Right part of page over 630 (650) pixels is lost (not printed).
 Modern browsers are able to adjust print scale so that it is possible to print even wider pages.
 My favorite print scale is 80% (reading on paper is easier than on screen).
 That scale corresponds to page width of around 800 pixels.